 Impact of the Future For Nature Award

-- The financial support of the Future For Nature Awards has helped Karen sustain law enforcement work that has to be done to sustain BANP to safeguard its dugongs.
+The financial support of the Future For Nature Awards has helped Karen to undertake law enforcement work that is critical for supporting BANP to safeguard its dugongs.